Sunday, August 9, 2015

 Trivia: Director Ann Turner was inspired to write this film by an article in the paper about the Bolte government's rabbit muster in the 1950s

-Set in the 1950’s and inspired in part by Australia’s rabbit infestation problem (an issue that has plagued the country for many years), director Ann Turner’s Celia was sold in America as a horror film (it was released here with the added title Child of Terror), and while the movie does feature some chilling moments, it is, in reality, the story of an imaginative and troubled young girl whose carefree attitude comes into direct conflict with the world around her.
+Set in the 1950’s and inspired (in part) by Australia’s rabbit infestation problem (an issue that has plagued the continent for years), director Ann Turner’s Celia was sold in America as a horror film, where it was released with the added title Child of Terror, While the movie does feature a chilling moment or two, Celia, in reality, is the story of an overly-imaginative, troubled young girl whose carefree attitude comes into direct conflict with the world around her.

-Masterfully directed by first-timer Ann Turner, Celia is told entirely from its title character’s viewpoint, bringing us into Celia’s world of fantasy, hope, and heartbreak, and keeping us there for the duration.
-Yet, despite its child-like perspective, this is not a film for kids (some scenes, including those with the Hobyahs, are far too intense for younger viewers), and while it does have something in common with 1962’s To Kill a Mockingbird (exploring a child’s growing disillusionment with the world around her), it differs from that classic movie in that it doesn’t end with a glimmer of hope; Celia is quite content to remain in the darkness, weaving a tale so disturbing it’ll play on your mind for days to come.
+Masterfully directed by first-timer Ann Turner, Celia is told almost entirely from its title character’s perspective, bringing us into Celia’s world of fantasy, hope, and heartbreak.
+Yet, despite its child-like perspective, this is not a film for kids.
+Some scenes, including those with the Hobyahs, are far too intense for younger viewers.

 1 comment: